 Resilience and toughness of a ship are not simply a matter of thicker plating.
 It is also important to keep your ship well maintained and in good repair.
 Some ships have malfunctions all the time, others are a breeze to repair thanks to redundant systems and easily accessible machines.
-Toughness is the same as for characters but a ship always counts as having heavy armor.
-Wounds are the same as for a PC.
+Toughness is the same as for characters but a ship always counts as having heavy armor, and carries an Armor Rating that is only used when an individual shoots a handheld weapon at the ship.
+Wounds are the same as for a PC, but instead of lowering in effectiveness (i.e. taking a penalty to all rolls) the ship instead suffers some sort of system failure.
 A ship never suffers Fatigue.
-Vigor is very important as it is a factor in all repair rolls done on the vessel.
+Vigor is also a factor in all repair rolls done on the vessel.